ZachDeath/JavascriptExercises/README.md

 # JavascriptExercises

-Can be ran with node exercise_Number in cmd prompt for example:
+Can be ran with node exercise_Number in cmd prompt if in the right directory for example

-node exercise1 runs exercise 1
+"node exercise1" runs exercise 1